 The head of this group is Pierre,

-who trains his formidable stare
+Who trains his formidable stare

-on each glass for an hour, and does he turn sour
+On each glass for an hour, and does he turn sour

-when finding some blemishes there!
+When finding some blemishes there!

 This man, so well-trained as a peerer,

-has no practical use for a mirror.
+Has no practical use for a mirror.

-His hair’s such a tangle, seen from any angle.
+His hair’s such a tangle, seen from any angle,

-We wish that his mirror were clearer.
+You wish that his mirror were clearer.

 “Pierre,” I repeatedly mention,